By written enquiry

 Read for readiness and timing.

-What has changed — internally or externally — that makes this the moment to do this work.
+What has changed — internally or externally — that makes this the moment.

 The question, tension or unknown you have not yet been able to resolve on your own.